tellor-io/telliot-feeds/docs/usage.md

 Normal profit flag usage:

 ```
-telliot report -a acct4 -p 2
+telliot report -a acct4 -p 10 5 (10% or 5 dollars)
 ```

 **Note: Skipping profit checks does not skip checks for tips on the [AutoPay contract](https://github.com/tellor-io/autoPay).
 If you'd like to skip these checks as well, use the `--no-check-rewards/-ncr` flag.**